rburnham52/fluent-test-scaffold/docs/coverage.md

 ## Overview

 The project uses [Coverlet](https://github.com/coverlet-coverage/coverlet) for code coverage collection and [ReportGenerator](https://github.com/danielpalme/ReportGenerator) for generating HTML reports.
-Coverage is configured to enforce an 80% minimum threshold.
+Coverage is configured to enforce a 90% minimum threshold.

 ## Coverage Configuration